-As a result, the Process Modelling and Monitoring Framework are integrated with the DFM in a mutual way: on one hand, it complements the DFM by providing the BPMN for the process modelling.
+As a result, the Process Modelling and Monitoring Framework are integrated with the DFM in a mutual way: on one hand, it complements a DFM instance by providing the BPMN for the process modelling.
 On the other hand, it relies on the DFM to provide the Deployment Model of available resources to correlate real-time data to the BPMN process.